Mid - 2025 logistics overview..

 Frankfurt region is up modestly, however Munich is still below long-term average despite recent year on year gains.

-Nationwide take-up for logistics / industrial space in the first half of 2025 was about 2.52 million sqm.
+Nationwide take-up for logistics and industrial space in the first half of 2025 was about 2.52 million sqm.

-First half of 2025 saw an upward trend , leasing / owner-occupation in Germany’s industrial/logistics sector reached around 2.5 million m², roughly 3-5% up on the same period last year.
+First half of 2025 saw an upward trend , leasing and owner-occupation in Germany’s industrial and logistics sector reached around 2.5 million m², roughly 3-5% up on the same period last year.

-Among the top 8 logistics/industrial hubs, leasing has rebounded strongly, bringing results close to the five year averages.
+Among the top 8 logistics and industrial hubs, leasing has rebounded strongly, bringing results close to the five year averages.

 Leasing activity is expected to continue improving in the second half as delayed expansions kick in.